antonio-fazari/roundzero/api/API.md

 ## GET

-List all users who received a drink in a given round.
+List all users who received a order in a given round.

 ### Parameters